 Most toilet paper and paper towels come wrapped around a cardboard tube.
 When you have finished a roll, you still have that tube to dispose of.
 You will do better tossing that cardboard tube in the recycling bin than the garbage can, but now there is another cool alternative: cardboard tube pest control in the garden.

-Cardboard tube pest control can work to stop cutworm damage in carrot patches, vine borers in squash and slug damage in seedlings.
-You may find many more ways to use toilet paper rolls as pest control.
+Cardboard tube pest control can work to stop cutworm damage in carrot patches, vine borers in squash, and slug damage in seedlings.
+You may find many more ways to use toilet paper rolls for pest control.

 How to Stop Pests with Toilet Paper Rolls